EMT/wildtime-api/app/config/activities.md

 Head outside and collect a bunch of interesting leaves.
 Lay them on your hard flat surface and cover them with a thin sheet of paper.
 Rub the paper with the side of the crayon until an image of the leaf emerges.
 Try arranging different leaves together to make a pattern or picture.
 Do you know what trees the leaves came from?

-### Eat Wild Blackberries
+### Pick Wild Blackberries
 Image URL: http://61b3eb0d8e96f445e866-9f74caa3d4552b4d51a2bbe93ea28b6f.r99.cf2.rackcdn.com/eat-wild-blackberries.svg

 In September hedgerows are full of yummy blackberries.
 Head out and see if you can find some.
-You may get scratched by the prickly brambles.
+Watch out for the prickly brambles so you don’t get scratched.
+And make sure its definitely a blackberry by asking a grown up, there’s some dangerous berries out there too.
+So do check.

+From the National Trust’s list of 50 things to do before you’re 11 ¾. <a href="http://www.nationaltrust.org.uk/50things">Sign up today</a>

 ## 60: 1 hour